apache/druid/docs/operations/mixed-workloads.md

 Define a [load rule](rule-configuration.md#load-rules) to indicate how segment replicas should be assigned to different Historical tiers.
 For example, you may store segments of more recent data on more powerful hardware for better performance.

-There are three types of load rules: forever, interval, and period.
+There are several types of load rules: forever, interval, and period.
 Select the load rule that matches your use case for each Historical, whether you want all segments to be loaded, segments within a certain time interval, or segments within a certain time period.

 In the load rule, define tiers in the `tieredReplicants` property.
 Provide descriptive names for your tiers, and specify how many replicas each tier should have.
 You can designate a higher number of replicas for the hot tier to increase the concurrency for processing queries.